Find Grad Schools

 Master’s Degrees in Community Organization & Advocacy

 A master's degree in community organization is offered at 35 colleges in the United States.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 36% were students from underrepresented racial-ethnic groups.
-Also, 5.7% of community organization graduates were international students.
+This degree is more popular with female students, and about 38% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 4.2% of community organization graduates were international students.

 Education Levels of Community Organization Majors